ZY-Ang/moon/README.md

 - `aws` (Our backend is mostly on `aws`)
 - `auth0` (Our authentication service)
 - `firebase` (We host the dashboard on `firebase`)
+- `github hosting` (We can alternatively host the site on github for free)

 To get started,